lirmm/waves-core/docs/installation.rst

     2.5.
 Extra configuration:

-    Depending on your needs, you might want to expose WAVES API to any registered user, if so have a look at:
-    - see `Corsheader <https://github.com/ottoyiu/django-cors-headers>`_ to allow cross-origin Resource Sharing
+    Depending on your needs, you might want to expose WAVES API to any registered user, if so have a look at: `Corsheader <https://github.com/ottoyiu/django-cors-headers>`_ to allow cross-origin Resource Sharing

-    Some WAVES-core API services requires authentication:
-    - see `DRF authentication <http://www.django-rest-framework.org/api-guide/authentication>`_ for authenticating methods API POST calls
+    Some WAVES-core API services requires authentication, see `DRF authentication <http://www.django-rest-framework.org/api-guide/authentication>`_ for authenticating methods API POST calls

     .. note::
-        WAVES-core allows simple "api_key" authentication with standard token Authentication processes, to use it simply add 'waves.authentication' in INSTALLED_APPS.
+        WAVES-core allows simple "api_key" authentication with standard Token Authentication processes, to use it simply add 'waves.authentication' in INSTALLED_APPS.

         This then allow to call WAVES API services with a api_key: